AWS Lambda FAQs

 AWS Lambda Snapstart

-Lambda SnapStart is a simple function level configuration that can be configured for new and existing Java functions by using Lambda API, the AWS Management Console, AWS Command Line Interface (CLI), AWS SDK, AWS Cloud Development Kit (CDK), AWS CloudFormation, and the AWS Serverless Application Model (SAM).
+Lambda SnapStart is a simple function level configuration that can be configured for new and existing functions by using Lambda API, the AWS Management Console, AWS Command Line Interface (CLI), AWS SDK, AWS Cloud Development Kit (CDK), AWS CloudFormation, and the AWS Serverless Application Model (SAM).
 When you configure Lambda SnapStart, every function version that is published thereafter benefits from the improved startup performance offered by Lambda SnapStart.
 To learn more about Lambda SnapStart, see the documentation.

 No. Lambda SnapStart and PC cannot be enabled at the same time, on the same function.